 Haaland's Bundesliga scoring spree translated onto the UEFA Champions League stage.
 With a trademark brace against Sevilla in the 2020/21 last 16, he became the first player to score more than once in four consecutive Champions League outings, and the quickest to reach 20 goals - in just 14 appearances.
 Twenty-four games was the previous best-mark, held by Tottenham Hotspur's Harry Kane.
 Cristiano Ronaldo needed 56 matches.

 Haaland also broke Paris Saint-Germain forward Kylian Mbappe's record for most Champions League goals before the age of 21, whilst surpassing Manchester United manager Ole Gunnar Solskjaer - his former coach at Molde - as the highest-scoring Norwegian in the competition.
-After closing out the 2020/21 edition as the tournament's 10-goal leading marksman and UEFA Forward of the Season, he swelled his overall tally to 23 goals in 19 games with three strikes in the 2021/22 groups, and joins City as the head of the minutes-per-goal table (64).
+After closing out the 2020/21 edition as the tournament's 10-goal leading marksman and UEFA Forward of the Season, he swelled his overall tally to 23 goals in 19 games with three strikes in the 2021/22 groups, and joined City as the head of the minutes-per-goal table (64).

 Haaland's DFB Cup record isn't too shabby, either.
 In eight matches, he helped himself to eight goals, including two in the 2020/21 final win over RB Leipzig.
 Throw in his one effort in two DFL Supercups, and that's 86 goals in 89 competitive outings for Die Schwarzgelben.
 At the same juncture in his BVB career, Lewandowski had scored 39 times - and was three years older.

 "If he keeps working at it, Haaland can be the best striker in the world," said Lewandowski, who currently has that particular title under lock and key.
 "He's still young, but he's already scored a lot of goals.
 You can see it in his eyes how hungry he is to score goals.
 He's a huge talent."

 Understatement of the year.
 By the time he joined City at the age of 21, Haaland had plundered 155 senior goals in 203 appearances for club and country.
 No player has smashed through the 100-career-goals barrier on European soil at a younger age.
 In modern circles, only Neymar reached treble figures for goals sooner, albeit for Santos in Brazil.